Ji-Hwan Bae Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.04).
+- The Phillies' 4.03 team ERA ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to give up 178 home runs (1.1 per game), the ninth-fewest in baseball.
+- Phillies pitchers combine to surrender 180 home runs (1.1 per game), the ninth-fewest in baseball.

-- In his last appearance on Wednesday against the Atlanta Braves, the right-hander tossed six innings, giving up two earned runs while surrendering six hits.
+- In his last outing on Saturday against the New York Mets, the righty went seven innings, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.